Last Updated: June 16th, 2026

 Virginia Housing Market 2026: The Bottom Line

-As Virginia heads into 2026, the market is expected to be calmer—not a big boom and not a big crash.
-Prices may still go up, but more slowly.
-More homes may come on the market, and mortgage rates may feel less unpredictable.
-That means results will depend more on smart choices than on luck.
-Buyers may have more time to compare homes and ask for repairs or credits.
-Sellers may need to price right, show the home well, and be open to negotiations.
+As Virginia moves through 2026, the market has proven calmer, not a big boom and not a big crash.
+Prices are still going up, but more slowly.
+More homes have come to market, and mortgage rates have felt less unpredictable.
+Results are depending more on smart choices than on luck.
+Buyers have more time to compare homes and ask for repairs or credits.
+Sellers need to price right, show the home well, and be open to negotiations.

 If you’re dealing with a house that needs work, an inherited home, a rental with repairs, or a tight timeline, 2026 can still offer good options but you’ll want to be realistic about costs and time.
 The best move is to look at your local area, know your numbers, and choose the path that gives you the best mix of price, speed, and peace of mind.